 Check out some thoughts and tales from bike touring on some remote roads of Australia

-The latest blog, zzOz, is from a bike tour from Perth to Melbourne via Cape Leeuwin, WA, Cape York, Queensland, and Wilsons Prom, Victoria: the bizarre trajectory pedalled from June 2011 to January 2013, with a 5 month stop in Alice Springs.
+The last blog, zzOz, is from a bike tour from Perth to Melbourne via Cape Leeuwin, WA, Cape York, Queensland, and Wilsons Prom, Victoria: the bizarre trajectory with a 5 month stop in Alice Springs.

-Munda Biddi rollercoaster, a second look at the fabbo mountain bike trail that was then only open from Mundaring near Perth to Nannup, from a couple of stray weeks from my time in Perth: January 2011/December 2010.
+Munda Biddi rollercoaster, a second look at the fabbo mountain bike trail that was then only open from Mundaring near Perth to Nannup, from a couple of stray weeks from my time in Perth.

-Heading West is from a 15 month westward progression from Melbourne to Perth: May 2010 to February 2009.
+Heading West is from a 15 month westward progression from Melbourne to Perth.

 Occasionally the blogs may mention what I had for breakfast, or whether I was grinding up hills, or whizzing down ‘em, but mainly they are a daily rave about random events or the casual bumps up against the disparate patchwork of the human race that exploring the world on a bike brings.

 Clicking on the thumbnail or highlighted words below will take you to the first entry of each tour.

 A blog with tales from zig zagging eastwards back across Australia from Perth to Melbourne via various obscure Outback roads.

 Munda Biddi roller coaster blog: single track is the game

 The Munda Biddi is one huge, fun, ride, with plenty of sweat, toil, and hardship thrown in.